Overview

 Sensical Google Analytics

 Cord provides only the critical scripts to set up the Google Analytics connection.
-No data is stored or processed on your website.
-Google Analytics already provides the interface via their website.
+No tracking data is stored or processed on your website.
+Google Analytics provides all insights via their website; where it should be.

-Moreover, Cord automatically fixes the search query URLs in WordPress before relaying them, so that Google Analytics knows how to sort these—without losing any data.
+Cord also automatically fixes the search query URLs in WordPress before relaying them, so that Google Analytics knows how to sort these—without losing any data.

 Usage